mavryk-network/mavryk-taquito/docs/tutorial.md

 1. We create a new instance of `InMemorySigner` and pass the private key of the address we want to use to sign the operation.
 1. We get the public key hash of the address.
 1. We set the provider of the `MavrykToolkit` instance to the signer we created in step 2.
 1. We send a `Transfer` operation to the blockchain.
-Taquito will automatically do the following behind the scenes:
+Webmavryk will automatically do the following behind the scenes:
     1. Estimate the cost of the operation.
     1. Encode the operation.
     1. Sign the operation with the private key.